Configuration

 // - role (text, required)

-// Plus automatic: id, createdAt, updatedAt
+// Plus automatic: id, _type, createdAt, updatedAt

-// Plus automatic: id, createdAt, updatedAt
+// All include automatic: id, createdAt, updatedAt

 Automatic fields